OTFT technology platform

 Example of integrating our flexible backplane (transistor array) with a frontplane (sensor or display technology)

 Key benefits of FlexEnable's OTFT backplane technology

 Our proven OTFT platform is the most flexible array technology available and offers unique benefits.

 Substrate thickness down to 25 µm

 Lower leakage currents than a-Si

 Lowest total cost of ownership for all areas

 Manufacturing advantages of FlexEnable's OTFT backplane technology

 There are many challenges to manufacturing high resolution, fine feature electronics onto large area flexible sheets, all of which been overcome by our low temperature process technology for truly flexible electronics.
-A maximum processing temperature below 100°C allows for the use of lower cost plastic substrates like triacetyl cellulose (TAC), minimising distortion (to improve yield) and enabling low cost, high yield mount and demount approach to handling flexible substrates.
+A maximum processing temperature below 100°C allows for the use of lower cost substrates like triacetyl cellulose (TAC), minimising distortion (to improve yield) and enabling low cost, high yield mount and demount approach to handling flexible substrates.

 Our low-temperature solution process enables the manufacture of organic transistors with the same mobility as conventional, inorganic materials